tiacsys/bridle/boards/arm/arduino_zero/doc/index.rst

 The SAMD21 MCU has 6 SERCOM based SPIs.
 On the Arduino Zero, SERCOM4 is available on the 6 pin ICSP connector at the edge of the board.
+To the
-To the Arduino UNI R3 header SERCOM1 is connect to external devices over D11 (MOSI), D12 (MISO), and D13 (SCK).
+|Arduino UNO R3| header SERCOM1 is connect to external devices over D11 (MOSI),
+D12 (MISO), and D13 (SCK).
 All signals of both busses are connected in parallel to the Atmel EDBG.